-NOTICE: Do not operate the system unattended or for extended periods of time during test mode (resistor across terminals T1 and T2).
+NOTICE: For the stand alone BAC heater control panel, do not operate the system unattended or for extended periods of time during test mode (resistor across terminals T1 and T2).
 Operation in water temperatures above 45°F (7.2°C) could damage the unit.

-NOTICE: Do not operate the system unattended or for extended periods of time with terminals G1-G2 jumpered.
+NOTICE: For the stand alone BAC heater control panel, do not operate the system unattended or for extended periods of time with terminals G1-G2 jumpered.
 A low liquid level condition could occur, and the system will not shut off which could result in damage to the heater and unit.

 Ensure that the element is completely submerged before energizing the main disconnect.
-The combination temperature/low level control is preset to energize the heater at $40^{\circ}$ F (4.5°C), but will not energize if the water level is too low or if the water temperature is above $45^{\circ}$ F (7.2°C).
+The combination temperature/low level control is preset to energize the heater at 40°F (4.5°C) but will not energize if the water level is too low or if the water temperature is above 45°F (7.2°C).